Sudan: Military, protest leaders sign historic transition deal | DW | 17.08.2019

 The deal brings an end to nearly eight months of upheaval that saw masses mobilize, first against Bashir's 30-year authoritarian rule, and then against the military.

-More than 250 people were killed during the unrest, including scores in June when armed men in military fatigues move in on the protest camp outside the army headquarters and dispersed the thousands still gathered there.
+More than 250 people were killed during the unrest, including scores in June when armed men in military fatigues move in on the protest camp outside the army headquarters and dispersed thousands of people still gathered there.

 Months of wrangling